-- The leaves are more broken and may be a bit more brownish in color.
+- The leaves are more broken and bit more brownish in color

-- Made mostly with larger leaves with some scattered buds.
+- Made mostly with larger leaves and some scattered buds

 Pro Tip: Try taking a sip of room-temperature water and eating a salty cracker first.
 This will help wake up your taste buds.

 First, it’s important to keep in mind that there is no right or wrong way to brew any tea, All that matters is that you enjoy the end result.
 White tea is often brewed with lower water temperatures, similar to what you might see for green tea.
 High-quality ones can stand up to much hotter water but poor quality teas will show their faults under pressure.